phoepsilonix/Manjaro-jp/artifacts/README.en.md

 ##### 20220401
 kernel-5.17.1 (clang build)
 linux517-broadcom-wl,linux517-zfs package was also built and added.
-The modifications to the broadcom-wl-dkms package and other information can be found in the [Packages folder](https://gitlab.com/phoepsilonix/) in [gitlab](https://gitlab.com/phoepsilonix/manjaro-jp) manjaro-jp/-/tree/main/Packages/broadcom-wl-dkms).
+The modifications to the broadcom-wl-dkms package and other information can be found in the [Packages folder](https://gitlab.com/phoepsilonix/Manjaro-jp/-/tree/main/Packages/broadcom-wl-dkms).

 ##### 20220408
 The only standard browser is [Vivaldi](https://vivaldi.com/).